San Bernardino Wrongful Death Lawyer

 In the state of California, the surviving family and dependents of a wrongful death victim have the ability to file a claim for compensation within two years of the date of the accident.

-Such claims can request compensation for economic and non-economic damages, such as:
+California wrongful death claims can include both economic and non-economic damages, such as:

 Some of these damages can be easily calculated by examining bills and bank statements.
 Noneconomic damages are not so simple, however, which is why you will need to retain the counsel and representation of a skilled wrongful death lawyer in San Bernardino.